Loading Data to a Google BigQuery Data Warehouse

 __hevo__marked_deleted = TRUE;

-6. If the value of deleted_count obtained from Step 5 is greater than 0, then perform this step.
+6. If the value of deleted_count obtained from Step 5 is greater than 0, perform this step.
 Else, skip to Step 7.
 In this step:

 1. Create a temporary table (for example, delete_table) with the most recent deleted Events from the staging table: